Sutton585/dasut.github.io/portfolio.md

 >**Disclaimer:** Please understand that this is not an exhaustive list of all my work, it’s a taste of what I do to give you a feel for who I am.
 In order to comply with non-disclosure agreements, __I do not make available much of the visuals I have done (epecially Xerox and Apple) unless express permission is given.__

-*This portfolio is being totally re-done and redesigned with case studies, design samples, and more written content about the work.
-Plpease pardon the dust as it's all being temporarily dumped onto this page while I build out the new portfolio.*
+**This portfolio is being totally re-done and redesigned with case studies, visual design samples, and more written content about the work.
+Please pardon the dust (external links, etc.) as it's all being temporarily dumped onto this page while I build the new portfolio.**

 ## Xerox UI/UX and Product Design Work